NCAR/python-tutorial/source/tutorials/yourfirst.rst

-   Like wind chill, which is a measure of how much colder the weather feels to the human body due to windspeed, heat index is a measure of how much hotter the weather feels to the human body due to humidity.
+   Like wind chill, which is a measure of how much colder the weather feels to the human body due to wind speed, heat index is a measure of how much hotter the weather feels to the human body due to humidity.
 The Rothfusz formula for heat index is: